Use the Personal Infinitive in Portuguese like We Do

 - Falar rápido é muito difícil.
 Speaking fast is very hard.

 As you can see, in both examples above the verb is the subject.
 In English, you use the gerund.
-In general, if you’re using the gerund in English as a subject or object, the personal infinitive is the form you would resort to in Portuguese.
+In general, if you’re using the gerund in English as a subject or object (and you can learn more about the gerund by following this link), the personal infinitive is the form you would resort to in Portuguese.

 We are going to take a look at them one by one, and I’ll make notes along the way.